-Indian army launches massive operations in IOJ&K
+Indian Army launches massive operations in IOJ&K

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD/SRINAGAR: In Indian Illegally Occupied Jammu and Kashmir (IIOJ&K) the Indian army has launched massive military operations in large areas of South Kashmir and has arrested more than a dozen Kashmiri youth during the operations.
+ISLAMABAD/HELD SRINAGAR: In Indian Illegally Occupied Jammu and Kashmir (IOJ&K) the Indian army has launched massive military operations in large areas of South Kashmir and has arrested more than a dozen Kashmiri youth during the operations.

 In many places, Kashmiris came out of their houses, Sunday, and held protest demonstrations against the CASOs and arrests, Kashmir Media Service reported on Sunday.
 In Mendhar, Poonch, the Indian army arrested a father and his daughter.